 how many days in Prague guide for first timers

-Besides, I’ll give you tips for getting around, the best things to do, where to stay, and how to get the most out of Prague.
-Ready to explore this jewel of Central Europe?
-Let’s get into it.
+So in this article, I’ll give you all my tips for visiting, getting around, the best things to do, where to stay, and more from my experience.

-Here are some of the top travel resources I use for travel adventures.
+Here are some of my favorite travel resources I use for my travel adventures.

 Book your hotel on BOOKING.COM